A. Writing (bi-level program)

 Students" that appears in the Hendrix College Catalog.

 To meet the Level II writing requirement, a student must receive

 writing proficiency certification (including making a grade of “C” or higher) in

 a writing intensive course offered by any department of the College.
 Writing intensive

 courses are identified by the code “W2” in the Schedule of Classes and

 The following guidelines apply to all Level II courses:

-Level II courses (writing intensive courses) will be sophomore-level and above;
+- Level II courses (writing intensive courses) will be sophomore-level and

-Level II courses may be used to meet other requirements, as appropriate; and
+- Level II courses may be used to meet other requirements, as appropriate;

 B. Foreign Language (two-semester equivalent)